MrHedmad/kerblam-paper/src/main.typ

 The process automatically strips all unneeded project files, leading to small container images.

 The replay package can be inspected manually by a potential examiner, and either re-run manually or trough the convenience function `kerblam replay` which recreates the same original project layout, fetches the input container and runs the packaged workflow.

+=== The Kerblam! analysis flow
+Kerblam! favours a very specific methodology when analysing data, starting with an empty `git` repository.
+First, load the input data in an archive (in theory promoting FAIR-er data).
+Then, configure Kerblam! to download the input data, and write code and workflows to analyse it, potentially in isolated containers or with specific workflow management tools.
+During development, periodically clean out intermediate and output files to check if the correct execution of the analysis has become dependent on local-only state.
+Finally, package the results and pipelines into the respective environments and share them with the wider public (e.g. as a GitHub release or in an archive like Zenodo).

+We believe that this methodology is simple yet flexible and robust, allowing for high-quality analyses in a wide variety of scenarios.

 === Availability
 Kerblam! is a Free and Open Source Software, available on GitHub at #link("https://github.com/MrHedmad/kerblam")[MrHedmad/kerblam].